rexebin/pinto-ui/src/app/data-table/data-table.md

 1. search box is full width on mobile

 ## Sort
-1. server's default sort column is created time.
+1. server's default sort column is set on fetching.
 1. Clicking on table header to toggle asc-desc
-1. pass a sort property string and a bool to indicate asc or desc to server, expect server to result result.
+1. pass a sort property string to server, expect server to return result.
 1. when sorted, show up and down arrow on the header to indicate user which column is being sorted.
 1. respect search and pagination preferences